JAMstack vs traditional monolithic workflow

-A great amount of time goes in the initial load itself and it leads your users to bounce off the application or website easily.
-There is also a problem of not meeting user's expectation about the design.
-What if the users are not finding it useful and we have to rollback to the old state?
+A great amount of time goes into the initial load itself and it leads your users to bounce off the application or website easily.
+There is also a problem of not meeting user's expectations about the design.
+What if the users are not finding it useful and we have to roll back to the old state?
 Some production nightmares, isn't it?

 The heavy lifting is done at once at the build time, which takes the processing time out of the request and eventually uses less computation at the run time.

-In a server rendered application, all the heavy lifting is done by the server.
-The browser needs to request for a page and the server computes, generates the page.
+In a server-rendered application, all the heavy lifting is done by the server.
+The browser needs to request a page and the server computes, generates the page.
 Once done, it sends the page to the browser as part of the response.
-The browser downloads the page and renders.
-This cycle repeats for each of the page loads and all happen over the wires all the times.
+The browser downloads the page and renders it.
+This cycle repeats for each of the page loads and all happen over the wires all the time.

 Single Page Application(SPA)